nculwell/MathStudy/SchoolLevel.md

 - Rademacher, *Higher mathematics from an elementary point of view*
 - Lang, *Basic Mathematics*
 - Vilenkin, *Stories About Sets*
+- Krause, *Taxicab Geometry: An Adventure in Non-Euclidean Geometry* (c)

 ## Cambridge reading list (pre-university)